DOCTORATE OF ACUPUNCTURE AND ORIENTAL MEDICINE (DAOM)

-- TOEFL exam (My Best exam scores are acceptable) – Score: 61 Total (speaking score of 20, listening score of 17)
+- TOEFL exam (My Best exam scores are acceptable) – Score: 80 Total

 - Completion of a two year degree (60 semester or 90 quarter credits) at the baccalaureate or masters level, at an accredited US college or University in the US, or at a college or University in the United Kingdom, Australia, Canada (not including Quebec), New Zealand, or Ireland

 8) 300 – 700 word essay – “What inspired you to pursue a career in acupuncture and/or Oriental medicine?”

 Special Admissions for VUIM’s DAOM

 Applicants who are licensed acupuncturists but did not graduate from an ACAOM accredited or pre-accredited institution may be eligible for admission into the DAOM program through the following process: